-Religious education builds children’s sense of identify and belonging within the world in which they live.
+Religious education builds children’s sense of identity and belonging within the world in which they live.
 At New Milton Infant School we aim to encourage deep thought and personal reflection on big questions and ideas.
 We want children to share their own thoughts but be open-minded to the views of others.
 Children are encouraged to ask questions about the world and to reflect on their own beliefs, values and experiences.

 Our aim is to develop children’s respectful attitudes towards others including people with different faiths and beliefs.
 We want to foster an understanding of diversity within the school, local community and wider area.
-Through a creative and ambitious R.E curriculum, we aim for all children to develop their thinking and knowledge.

-At New Milton Infant School we follow the ‘Living Difference III’ syllabus which is the agreed syllabus for religious education in Hampshire.
+At New Milton Infant School we follow the ‘Living Difference IV’ syllabus which is the agreed syllabus for religious education in Hampshire.
 Religious education is taught each half term in a ‘block’ to allow for consistency of learning.
 We follow the recommended time allocation of 36 hours for RE per year.

 Children will explore the concepts through a cycle of five skills: communicate, apply, enquire, contextualise and evaluate.
 This cycle allows children to think about their own experience of a particular concept before thinking about a religious way of living.